gatsbyjs/gatsby/docs/docs/gatsby-style-guide.md

 1. Fork this repository
 2. Copy it to your local machine by running the command `git clone` `https://github.com/YOUR-GITHUB-USERNAME/guides.git`
-3. Add a remote upstream so git knows where the official freeCodeCamp guides repository is located by running the command `git remote add upstream` `https://github.com/freeCodeCamp/guides.git`
+3. Add a remote upstream so git knows where the official Gatsby Guides repository is located by running the command `git remote add upstream` *incomplete code here*
 4. Create a new branch for your work with the command `git checkout -b NEW-BRANCH-NAME`.
 Try to name your branch in a way that describes your article topic, like `fix/ArticleHTMLElements`
 5. Write your article, commit your changes locally, and push your new branch to GitHub with the command `git push origin NEW-BRANCH-NAME`
 6. Go to your repository on GitHub and open a PR